policemuseum.vic.gov.au

 It wasn’t until the mid 1950s that the collection was made available to the general public for viewing.
 The first public exhibition held at Police Headquarters in 1956, was so successful with 22,500 people attending that an annual event was adopted.
 In the same year a regular display of items from the Police Museum collection began at the Royal Melbourne Show.

 During the 1960s, 70s and 80s the Police Museum collection was, for the most part, exhibited only at special events.
-However in 1991 a permanent Police Museum was established at the Russell St Police Headquarters.
-Open to the public, this museum was later relocated to Victoria Police’s new Headquarters at the World Trade Centre.
+In 1991, a permanent Police Museum was established at the Russell Street Police Headquarters.
+Open to the public, this museum was later relocated to the World Trade Centre in 2007.